Skip main navigation

 Answer: Under s.
 452.01 (4w), Wis.
 Stats.,[7] a “Firm” means a licensed individual broker acting as a sole proprietorship or a licensed broker business entity.

-9. Can a firm voluntarily provide worker's compensation insurance coverage to a real estate broker, agent or salesperson by naming him or her as its employee for worker's compensation purposes?
+9. Can a firm voluntarily provide worker's compensation insurance coverage to a real estate broker, agent or salesperson by naming them as its employee for worker's compensation purposes?

 Answer: Yes, under s.
 102.078 (1), Wis.
 Stats.,[8] a firm, as defined under s.
 452.01 (4w) , may elect to name as its employee for purposes of this chapter a real estate broker, an agent or salesperson who is excluded under s.
 452.38 by an endorsement on its policy of worker's compensation insurance or, if the firm is self-insured under s.
 102.28 (2) (b), by filing a declaration with the Department of Workforce Development (the department) in the manner provided in s.
 102.31 (2) (a)[9] [10] [11] [12] [13] naming the real estate broker, agent or salesperson as an employee of the firm for purposes of this chapter.
 A declaration under this subsection shall state all of the following: